violats/Viola_Tan/README.md

  On further investigation, the cause of this buck trend: China's iPad demand due to home-based learning leading to shortage - which could only be met much later due to the global disruption in the supply chain. (https://asia.nikkei.com/Spotlight/Coronavirus/China-demand-for-e-learning-bites-into-Apple-s-iPad-supply)

+ <b>Within a quarter, Apple's share of revenue from China increased from 10++% to 19%</b>, while its operating income share was 21% of Apple's total operating income.
+This leads to....

 #### b) Situation-Complication-Potential Questions Summary
 centred on <b>significant increased revenue from China driven by <i>iPad demand</i></b> in 2020 contrasted sharply against its then <i>small market share of mobile phones:</i>
  <br><img src="https://raw.githubusercontent.com/violats/Viola_Tan/main/images/AppleSCQProblemDefinition.png" width="350"/>